rolling stones rice krispies kellog's jingle 1964 coverArticles

 “Wake up in the morning there’s a snap around the place…”

-The parent company of Rice Krispies, Kellogg’s, confirmed that the advertisement is in fact from 1964 and not a sophisticated modern-day hoax.
-The Stones were already well-known in the UK in 1964, but they hadn’t yet attained the enormous popularity in the US that would come with the release of the single “Satisfaction” the following year.
-As a result, the Rice Krispies jingle—written by founding member Brian Jones—was not broadcast in the U.S. and lingered until it was made available online decades later, largely unwatched by audiences outside of the UK.
+Kellogg’s, the parent company of Rice Krispies, confirmed that the ad is definitely from 1964 and not some clever modern hoax.
+By then, the Stones were already famous in the UK, but they hadn’t hit the massive popularity they’d soon get in the U.S. with Satisfaction the next year.
+Because of that, the Rice Krispies jingle—written by Brian Jones—was never aired in the U.S. and stayed out of the public eye until it resurfaced online decades later, mostly unnoticed by anyone outside the UK.

-The song was composed with Brian with J. Walter Thompsonand recorded at Star Sound Studfios (or Pye Studios) or Pye Studios on Feb.
-6 1964.
-Produced by Jonathan Rolland, with sound engineer Glyn Johns.
-The 26-second commercial features the words “Snap,” “Crackle,” and “Pop” as someone pours milk into a bowl of the cereal.
-The commercial was first aired on ITV (UK TV) in June 1964.
-It’s believed two different films actually exist (one with animations and one Jukebox Jury-themed
+The song was written by Brian Jones in collaboration with J. Walter Thompson and recorded at Star Sound Studios (or Pye Studios) on February 6, 1964.
+Produced by Jonathan Rolland with sound engineer Glyn Johns, the 26-second ad features the iconic “Snap,” “Crackle,” and “Pop” as milk is poured over a bowl of Rice Krispies.
+The commercial first aired on ITV in June 1964.
+It’s believed that two different versions exist: one with animations and another themed around the Jukebox Jury show.

 Wake up in the morning there’s a snap around the place